bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 }
 ```

-The workers are very simply, they receive logs from the `logsCh` and write it to the given `io.Writer`.
-When the channel is closed, they indicate via the `wg sync.WaitGroup` that they are done:
+The workers are very simply, they receive logs from the logsCh and write it to the given io.Writer.
+When the channel is closed, they indicate via the wg sync.WaitGroup that they are done:

 ```go
 func logWorker(out io.Writer, logsCh <-chan []byte, wg *sync.WaitGroup) {